-Flooding is the most common and costly natural disaster in the United States, causing an average of $50 billion in economic losses each year.
-Most U.S. natural disasters declared by the President involve flooding.
+Flooding is the most common and costly natural disaster in the United States, causing billions in economic losses each year.
+Most U.S. natural disasters declared by the president involve flooding.

 The widespread flooding associated with Hurricane Katrina in 2005, the Mississippi floods of 2011 and Hurricane Irene and superstorm Sandy in 2012 set in motion a debate about how to improve the federal program.

-- ccording to the New Orleans Times-Picayune, the 2014 law prevents any policyholder from seeing an annual rate increase exceeding 18 percent.
+- The 2014 law prevents any policyholder from seeing an annual rate increase exceeding 18 percent.
 It calls on the flood program’s administrator, the Federal Emergency Management Agency (FEMA), to “strive” to prevent coverage from costing more than 1 percent of the amount covered.
 In other words, if the policy offered $100,000 of coverage, the premium would not exceed $1,000.

 - The 18 percent cap will result in refunds in some cases.
-Refunds will begin to be issued in October 2014.
+Refunds began in October 2014.
 FEMA has a fact sheet on who is eligible for refunds.

 - The law also reinstates a practice known as grandfathering, meaning that properties re-categorized as being at a higher risk of flooding under FEMA’s revised maps would not be subject to large increases.

 - It also ends a provision in Biggert-Waters that removed a subsidy once a home was sold.
 People who purchased homes after Biggert-Waters became law will receive a refund.
 Many lawmakers in coastal states were concerned that the higher cost of flood insurance would have a negative impact on the real estate industry.